davehdo/rails-react-mongo-stack/README.md

 This was forked from [Hungry Travels](https://github.com/laurado/hungry-travels)

-# Rails, React, and SQLite stack
+# Rails, React, and Mongo stack

 ## Technologies